Boston Products Liability Lawyer

-Unfortunately for consumers, these horror stories are not rare.
-Consumers wanting to be more informed can look to the United States Consumer Product Safety Commission for the most up to date recalls.
-Products range from complicated tools to things as simple and common as children’s toys and sweaters.
-A parent for instance purchasing toys for their child places his or her faith in the manufacturers, expecting that the toys would be child-friendly as the manufacturers probably took precautions against hazards.
-No one wants to hand over a toy that would hurt the child.
-According to the Consumer Product Safety Commission, 172 recalls went out for unsafe toys in 2008, 19 of which had lead.
+Consumers wanting to be more informed on the safety of products can look to the United States Consumer Product Safety Commission for the most up to date recalls.
+Defective products range from complicated tools to things as simple and common as children’s toys and sweaters.
 Some other products currently out for recall include:

 A products liability case may also include food and drug items.
 The U.S. Food & Drug Administration (“FDA”) regulates the safety of food and drugs, and offers up to date information on the recall of these products.
 Some examples of products the FDA oversee include: